-As I’ve been a long-time contributor to XMPP, people who know me are generally surprised to discover that Fanout.io is not in some way centrally powered by an XMPP server.
+As I’ve been a long-time contributor to XMPP, people who know me are generally surprised to discover that Fanout Cloud is not in some way centrally powered by an XMPP server.
 XMPP is often touted as a solution for realtime communication among servers in a cluster.
 While this suggestion is not necessarily unsubstantiated, and many services operate this way today, the reality is that many applications have greater needs when it comes to messaging than your typical XMPP software stack provides.
 I’m talking about real queuing patterns, such as worker balancing, reliability, flow control, “job” queues, etc.

 This is not to say XMPP is in any way deficient.
 It’s an interface protocol that does exactly what it was designed to do: enable the exchange of structured data using a logical addressing scheme (i.e. JIDs as opposed to physical IP addresses).
 There is enormous power in this, and in fact XMPP could be utilized as the foundational protocol of a message queuing solution.
-For better or worse, though, all current message queuing solutions are based on other protocols (typically solution-specific or proprietary protocols).
+For better or for worse, though, all current message queuing solutions are based on other protocols (typically solution-specific or proprietary protocols).
 I doubt this is the result of any real intent by the developers of these messaging solutions, it’s just the way history happened to unfold.
 Is there any reason the AMQP protocol couldn’t have just been a layer on top of XMPP?
 I suspect probably not, though I’ll admit I haven’t given any real thought about it.
 That said, even if XMPP were used as the basis of a queuing solution, it still wouldn’t change the fact that XMPP itself is not a queuing solution.
 It’s a data transport, somewhat sibling to HTTP in the network stack.
 The fact that Subversion is founded on HTTP doesn’t mean HTTP itself is a version control solution, right?
 HTTP and XMPP each do what they do, and you can build amazing things with either of them.

 There are good reasons to involve XMPP in your project.
 Maybe you just want a simple way to get messages around because you’re using BOSH.
 Maybe you want to interface with IM applications or federate to remote domains.
 My advice, though, is to not end up building a message queuing system once your requirements increase.
 This is the challenge I faced during the early years of being CTO at Livefyre.
 We had many independent components running on different machines, accessible via JIDs.
 This worked great for inter-domain communication, and it was all part of my master plan of growing Livefyre into a set of internet-wide federated clusters.
 The approach is not terribly different from the way other federated networks have been attempted, such as Google Wave or Buddycloud.
 However, simply being able to get messages around was not enough to meet the functional needs inside of each individual cluster.
 Within a cluster, there were important background tasks that needed to be reliably handled.
 Posting a comment should add the comment into the database, push live updates to users, inspect as spam, send email notifications (or append to a digest email to be sent later), etc. This chain of events needed to be delegated across worker objects and to be able to survive crashes and restarts.
 What we really needed was a job queue.